jmozah/swarm/docs/Stream-Protocol-Spec.md

     - **wanted hashes** - at the discretion of the client in response to offered hashes

 responsibilities:
-* client is able to request a range but doesnt know how many results the interval will return from the server
+- client is able to request a range but doesnt know how many results the interval will return from the server
-* client does not know if interval is continuous or has gaps
+- client does not know if interval is continuous or has gaps
-* range is defined by client and should be strictly respected and followed by server
+- range is defined by client and should be strictly respected and followed by server
-* all intervals specified in protocol messages are closed (inclusive)
+- all intervals specified in protocol messages are closed (inclusive)
-* when roundtrip is configured - chunk deliveries can be handled concurrently (therefore their order is not guaranteed), but a server end-of-batch with topmost session index must be sent to signal the end of a batch
+- when roundtrip is configured - chunk deliveries can be handled concurrently (therefore their order is not guaranteed), but a server end-of-batch with topmost session index must be sent to signal the end of a batch
-* when roundtrip is not configured - chunks are expected to be sent in order, one after the other
+- when roundtrip is not configured - chunks are expected to be sent in order, one after the other
-* when a client requests an unbounded range (i.e. FROM=..., TO=nil):
+- when a client requests an unbounded range (i.e. FROM=..., TO=nil):
-    * if there's no chunks available - server waits until something becomes available then send it to the client
+    - if there's no chunks available - server waits until something becomes available then send it to the client
-    * server's responsibility to give as much as possible, as fast as possible, with a limit of batch size
+    - server's responsibility to give as much as possible, as fast as possible, with a limit of batch size
-    * one range query should result in ONE rountrip + batch delivery
+    - one range query should result in ONE rountrip + batch delivery
-* when a client requests a bounded range, server should respond to the client range requests with either offered hashes (if roundtrip is required) or chunks (if not) or an end-of-batch message if there are no more to offer.
+- when a client requests a bounded range, server should respond to the client range requests with either offered hashes (if roundtrip is required) or chunks (if not) or an end-of-batch message if there are no more to offer.
 If none of these responses arrive within a timeout interval, client must drop the upstream peer.
-* the server should always respond to the client
+- the server should always respond to the client

 stream termination condition:
  - timeout, connection died, we get an error and remove the client, server also gets an error from p2p layer and removes all servers/clients and drops the peer

 considerations:
-* server must make sure that chunk got to client in order to account in SWAP (synchronous). if the send does not result in an error - the send should be accounted
+- server must make sure that chunk got to client in order to account in SWAP (synchronous). if the send does not result in an error - the send should be accounted
-* there is always a max batch size so that clients cannot grieve servers with very large ranges
+- there is always a max batch size so that clients cannot grieve servers with very large ranges

 syncing contracts:
- - stream indexes are ALWAYS > 0
+ - stream indexes always > 0
  - syncing is an implementation of the stream protocol
  - client is expected to manage all intervals, and therefore:
  - server is designed to be stateless, except for the case of managing a offered/wanted roundtrip and the knowledge of a boundedness of a stream (e.g. the server knows that syncing streams are always unbounded from the localstore perspective - data can always enter the system, however this is not the case for live video stream for example)
  - the server does not terminate streams - it is at the discretion of the downstream peer
+ - the server does not initiate any messages unless instructed to
  - the server does not instruct client on which bins to subscribe to it

-StreamErr - descritpion - stream does not exist error

 | Msg Name | From->To | Params   | Example |
 | -------- | -------- | -------- | ------- |